lloydtorres/lloydtorres.github.io/_posts/2014-09-13-first-post.md

 author: Lloyd Torres
 permalink: log/first-post
 categories:
-- random
+- site
 ---

 I've been trying to get Jekyll to work properly for the past few hours, but now it works!
 Hurrah!

-EDIT: Shoutout to [@joshualande](https://twitter.com/joshualande) and his [awesome guide](http://joshualande.com/jekyll-github-pages-poole/) on setting up Jekyll!
+Shoutout to [@joshualande](https://twitter.com/joshualande) and his [awesome guide](http://joshualande.com/jekyll-github-pages-poole/) on setting up Jekyll!